kl0u/flink/docs/dev/libs/cep.md

 <span class="label label-danger">Attention</span> The call to `context.getEventsForPattern(...)` finds all the
 previously accepted events for a given potential match.
-The cost of this operation can vary, so when implementing your condition, try to minimize the times the method is called.
+The cost of this operation can vary, so when implementing your condition, try to minimize its use.

-**Simple Conditions:** This type of conditions extend the aforementioned `IterativeCondition` class and decides to accept an event or not, based *only* on properties of the event itself.
+**Simple Conditions:** This type of condition extends the aforementioned `IterativeCondition` class and decides whether to accept an event or not, based *only* on properties of the event itself.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">